CESSProject/doc-v2/developer/tutorials/deploy-sc-ink.md

    ![CESS Node Console](../../assets/developer/tutorials/deploy-sc-ink/cess-node.png)

 - We will use [**Substrate Contracts UI**](https://github.com/paritytech/contracts-ui) to deploy and interact with an ink! smart contract, a UI tool developed by Parity.
-Let's connecting Substrate Contracts UI to our local CESS node by:
+Let's connect Substrate Contracts UI to our local CESS node by:

    <https://contracts-ui.substrate.io/?rpc=ws://127.0.0.1:9944>.